Top 7 Tips on How to Teach Business English to Learners of Any Level

 So, you create a lesson that introduces the language of handling complaints and then create a role play in which your students provide the complaints.
 They can each write a sample complaint on a piece of paper and hand these in to you.
 Then hand them back out, making sure students get complaints that they didn’t write themselves.
 Have them practice handling the complaint they are given.

 There you go.
 They now have a skill that they can apply as soon as they walk out the door.
-And your students will love you.

 Business English involves more than jargon.
 Students have to be able to string that jargon together to make comprehensible sentences.
 So they are going to need to learn English grammar along with Business English vocabulary and phrases.